HNLMS Tromp (F803)

 HNLMS Tromp (F803) (Dutch: "Zr.
 Ms. Tromp") is the second De Zeven Provinciën-class frigate of the Royal Netherlands Navy.
 The ship was laid down in 1999, launched in 2001, and commissioned in 2003.
 The frigate is named after Dutch naval heroes Maarten Tromp (1598–1653) and Cornelis Tromp (1629–1691).

 As of 18 June 2010, Commander René Tas is HNLMS Tromp's commanding officer.

 Service history

 Theatre Ballistic Missile Tracking Exercises, 2006

 In November 2006, HNLMS Tromp participated in a live Theatre Ballistic Missile (TBM) Tracking Exercise (TRACKEX).
 The event took place on the Pacific Missile Range Facility off Hawaii.
 For the TRACKEX, Tromp was equipped with the experimental Extended Long Range (ELR) modification to its Thales Nederland SMART-L radar.
-During the exercise, a ballistic missile surrogate was launched from Kauai Island and was successfully tracked by HNLMS Tromp using its ELR-modified SMART-L radar.
+During the exercise, a ballistic missile surrogate was launched from Kauai Island and was successfully tracked by HNLMS OS2 Vincent Li using its ELR-modified SMART-L radar.
 Another successful TRACKEX was held in December 2006.